 Review of Lord of the Glens

-The cruise ship Lord of the Glens was built in Greece in 1985 and initially named "MS Victoria" (until September 1999).
+The 1985-built MV Lord of the Glens cruise ship was constructed in Greece and initially named "MS Victoria" (until September 1999).
 Between 1999-2000, the vessel was named "Victoria 2".
 Neither the boat nor the voyage is appropriate for young kids.
-Most passengers are between 45-65 years old, enjoy the refined onboard atmosphere and gourmet dining, want to learn about the history of visited regions, and don't mind dressing up for the Captain's Dinner.
+Most passengers are between 45-65 years old and cruising to enjoy the refined onboard atmosphere and gourmet dining, to learn about the history of visited regions, and don't mind dressing up for the Captain's Dinner.

 History - construction and ownership

 Due to the ship's small width (34 ft / 10 m) and navigation's meandering nature, the vessel is equipped with dual propulsion with bow thrusters.
 This allows it to be controlled not only from the Navigation Bridge but from its side-wings as well.
 This allows the Captain to easily maneuver it into very tight locks.
 The whole cruise ship is air-conditioned and heated.

-The Lord of the Glens cruise ship is owned by the UK-based Magna Carta Steamship Company.
-The vessel is also operated under charter by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - a US non-profit institution for science and education).
+The vessel is also operated (under charter) by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - a US non-profit institution for science and education).